Bachir-18/RootMeProject/README.md

 # RootMeProject

-the report focuses on understanding and exploiting memory corruption vulnerabilities commonly found in application binaries.
+The report focuses on understanding and exploiting memory corruption vulnerabilities commonly found in application binaries.

 Key highlights include:

 1. Introduction: Overview of the Root Me challenges aimed at helping users understand application vulnerabilities related to programming errors and memory corruption.
 2. Challenge Walkthroughs: The report covers 18 challenges, each focused on a different type of vulnerability:
         -Stack Buffer Overflows (e.g., Stack buffer overflow basic 1-6, PIE) where inputs overwrite memory buffers.
         -Format String Bugs (challenges 9, 10, 18) which exploit improper handling of user input in printf functions.
         -Use After Free and Double Free challenges, where incorrect memory management leads to exploitable conditions.